Disable WordPress Admin Bar For All Users But The Admin with RegistrationMagic

 Navigating to “General Settings”

-Next, from the “Global Settings” screen, access the first settings option “General Settings”.
+Next, from the “Global Settings” screen, click on the first settings option “General Settings”.
 This section allows you to act upon all your forms from one place.
 This helps you save time as you won’t have to adjust these settings for each form one by one.
 This settings screen also helps in WordPress form design, layout, allowed file types for upload etc.

 Scroll down on the “General Settings” screen and you will find the “Hide WordPress Toolbar” setting.

 This is the fifth setting on the screen.
 You will have to uncheck the “Hide WordPress Toolbar” checkbox.
 Disabling this setting hides the toolbar, or admin bar, from the frontend of the site.
-The admin bar will now be invisible to all logged in users when accessing your site from the frontend.
+The admin bar will now be invisible to all logged in users when they access your site from the frontend.
 The admin bar will remain visible to the site admin though, so the admin can work with it even from the frontend of the site.

 Don’t forget to click the “Save” button to save your changes.